nefarius/docs.nefarius.at/docs/projects/ViGEm/End-of-Life.md

 ### Why didn't you simply rebrand and keep it going?
 Why pull the plug?

 I simply don't have that kind of time, plus I've moved on working on other things.
-This deprecation incident alone took weeks to prepare and think through, I don't need any more of it 😉
+This deprecation incident alone took weeks to prepare and think through, I don't need any more of it 😉 Also I've been soloing the project for roughly 7 years, people had enough time to chime in and participate.
+They didn't, so this is the only logical outcome 🖖

 ### How to fix 'Error: The filename, directory name, or volume label syntax is incorrect' update error?